 Information: Acarbose is a simple diabetic drug which inhibits alpha glucosidase, causing your glucose to spike less than it normally would when ingesting carbohydrates.
 It is very safe and common, especially in countries such as the United States.
 Various studies onacarbose in mice have consistently shown it to expend lifespan, sometimes as high as 22% in males, generally much less in females.
 The probability this applies to humans is, in my opinion, moderately likely, although it is unlikely to be nearly as strong of an effect.
 Although mice have a lot of similarity with humans (more than many would expect!), their digestive system and diet are more dissimilar than most other categories.
 With that said, this drug is very safe and provably reduces the glucose spikes in your blood that occur when ingesting large amounts of carbohydrates, which in general seems to be a good thing.
 It therefore has a lot more potential when taken at the start of eating a large pizza rather than a normal meal (unless pizza is your normal meal, in which case it’s hard to blame you, but you should probably eat other things as well).

-Description: 17-α-estradiol significantly extends male mice, and it might apply to humans as well.
+Description: 17-α-estradiol significantly extends male mice lifespan, and this may apply to humans as well.
 This section turned long so I turned it into its own post.
+I currently micro-dose estrogen and am experimenting with some other potential solutions here myself; I’d like to write more on this and on related HPG interactions and estrogens/androgens in general.

-Dosage: 3-6g (schedule and doses vary, taken at most once a week, many other factors)
+Dosage: 4-8mg (schedule and doses vary, taken at most once a week, many other factors)

-Information: Rapamycin is currently perhaps the most interesting substance on this blog post if you ask me.
-This section is currently unfinished, but there is a plethora of posts and literature on the substance.
+Information: Rapamycin is perhaps the most exciting substance for me in longevity right now.
 Rapamycin notably extends the lifespan of most organisms we have given it to thus far, but lacks proper research in humans aside from its use as an immunosuppressant.
 It’s a very popular drug to research in the area of longevity, and deserves a longer write-up than I’ve given it here.
 It’s also potentially quite dangerous and we have little data in humans (aside from those we give it to for organ transplants), so please don’t take it yourself (Jan 2021 update: mTOR Inhibitors Associated with Higher Cardiovascular Adverse Events ‐ A Large Population Database Analysis).
-What follows are some great papers on it, presented without additional context:
+Dosage for rapamycin is a bit tricky but it seems like the most knowledgeable persons I know in the area are currently converging onto something like 3-10mg, once a week, with various longer break periods between dosing schedules.

-I’m currently messing around with some other substances such as acarbose and rapamycin (which now have some notes on them above and below), but don’t currently have the testing available to be able to make confident claims with them.
-For acarbose I’d like to us a Dexcom G6 CGM in order to properly assess its affects on blood glucose levels with specific meals.
-Rapamycin is a bit trickier, but has some of the greatest potential out of everything in this post.
+I’m currently messing around with some other substances such as acarbose, rapamycin, SERMs, and some others (which now have some notes on them above and below), but don’t currently have the testing available to be able to make confident claims with them.
+For acarbose I’d like to us a Dexcom G6 CGM and frequentl blood panels in order to properly assess its affects on blood glucose levels (and perhaps other metrics) with specific meals.
+Rapamycin is a bit trickier, but has some of the greatest potential out of everything in this post, and I’d consider blood panels mandatory for anyone that takes it.

 This list changes as